laurells/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line file script duplicates the last line of the file (iacta

 9-duplicate_last_line file script duplicates the last line of the file (iacta))

+10-no_more_js file script deletes all regular files with a particular extension such as (.js) that are present in the current directory and all its subfolders.